devkabiir/inheritable/README.md

 - Stop listening to changes at a later point.

 - Reuse aspects in multiple widgets.
-Once could create the following aspect and pass it around to multiple widgets
+One could create the following aspect and pass it around to multiple widgets
   `var fname = Aspect((Useru) => u.fname)`
   The widget would then simply do `fname.of(context)` to get the value.